j0lvera/pgbudget/README.md

 ) AS transaction_uuid;

 -- Assign $75 to Internet bill (7500 cents)
--- Let's assume 'internet-bill-category-uuid' is the UUID for your 'Internet bill' category.
+-- Let's assume 'your-internet-bill-category-uuid' is the UUID for your 'Internet bill' category.
 SELECT uuid FROM api.assign_to_category(
     'd3pOOf6t', -- Your ledger_uuid
     NOW(),